plfiorini/slides/slides/linuxday-2013/slides.md

 - Manage a set of read-only, versioned and bootable file system trees
 - Pick the best out of package-based and images-based deployment
 - Drops flexibility of packages to gain image speed and reliability
-- Storage and file system independent (works on all file systems, LLVM, ...)
 - Can be served from static HTTP
 - Can boot different operating systems and bisect across builds
+- Storage and file system independent (works on all file systems, LLVM, ...)
 - Can be used to update virtual guests while offline
-- Work in progress: yum integration
+- Work in progress: yum integration (see [here](http://fedorapeople.org/~walters/fedora-ostree/))

 ---